anon-real/contract-testing/README.md

 This repo contains a simple swap example to show how to test Ergo contracts off-chain using [Ergo Appkit](https://github.com/ergoplatform/ergo-appkit).

 # The contract
 The contract does a simple swap between two tokens.
-For the sake of this example, let's say one of tokens is wrapped Tether and the other is SigUSD!
+For the sake of this example, let's say one of the tokens is wrapped Tether and the other is SigUSD!
 Here is the contract:
 ```scala
 {